travlr-archived/CodeDepot/README.rst

 * Are Ubiquitous
 * Are also component based.
-* Very Flexible Thin Clients.
+* Very flexible and powerful thin/thick Clients.
 * Graphical or headless
-* Context Menus have always been Broken.
+* Context menus have always been broken.
-* Extremely customizable.
+* Extremely customizable and "skinable".

 WorkSource